MontealegreLuis/php-testing-tools/README.md

 ## Installation

-You will need to install Docker and Ansible to run this example.
+You will need Docker and Docker Compose to run this example.
 You'll also need a [Github token][14] as you will be running `composer install` for several applications.
 Once you have everything configured, run these commands: